codkan/JD-Team-1327/README.md

-# Team-BeDot: ChildSafe Application
+## Team-BeDot: ChildSafe Application
-JIE 0346 Spring 2021
+Fall 2021 SLS Team 1327

-Team members: Samuel Thomas, Justin Deal, Jayla Joy, Sora Bang, Elina Ebby
+Team members: Cody Kantor, Aayush Dixit, Erin Falejczyk, Will Wynne, and Akash Vemulapalli

 This is a cross platform mobile application created with React Native and Expo.
 The goal of this app is to help new parents learn critical child safety measures and best practices.

 ## Install Guide
 #PRE-REQUISITES